 Review summary: Fujifilm X30 vs Canon T6s

 So how do things add up?
 Is there a clear favorite between the Fujifilm X30 and the Canon T6s?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X30:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing info: Has an electronic viewfinder that displays shooting data.